osmandapp/web/main/docs/user/plugins/ski-maps.md

 ## Ski map style

 Use the [Ski map legend](../../user/map-legend/ski-map.md) for any reference.
-It helps to know exactly the types of pistes displayed on the map, as well as the types of airways and other characteristics that can be read from the map.
+It helps to identify the types of pistes on the map, as well as the types of airways and other characteristics that can be read from the map.

 By reading the map, you can find out the details that are important to you, such as the difficulty of a particular trail, the type of trail, whether grooming is done, and whether the trail is lit at night.

 The options described here are available in the [Skiing navigation](../navigation/route-navigation.md).
-The **Skiing navigation** sets the individual route options which apply only to skiing and pistes on the slopes.
+The **Skiing navigation** sets the individual route options which apply only to skiing.

 :::info NOTE
-OsmAnd Ski Map is built as one of the rendering styles, which determines which objects to show on the map and the appearance of objects.
+OsmAnd Ski Map is built as one of the rendering styles, that determines which objects to show on the map and the appearance of objects.
 All rendering styles are described in the [Rendering.xml](https://github.com/osmandapp/OsmAnd-resources/blob/master/rendering_styles/skimap.render.xml) file.
 For the rules that define the internal structure of the XML file, see the [Rendering documentation](../../technical/osmand-file-formats/osmand-rendering-style.md).
 :::

 ### Pistes by difficulty

-The difficulty of traces is usually indicated by certain colors.
+The difficulty of traces is usually indicated by specific colors.
 The colors may be different in different countries and resorts.
 Below are some practical guidelines.

 | Color | Description |
 | --- | --- |